Green-Wood Cemetery tour

 Green-Wood--and I'm a proud member--offers its own walking and trolley tours, among other programs, and they are well worth it.
 But I can lead a visit to the cemetery on a more flexible schedule.

 Of course, you can also go on your own--they give out free maps--and have a lovely time on a nice day.
-But a tour can deliver far more concentrated insight.
-(That said, do note that the famous people in Green-Wood are scattered far afield, so tough to see on a single walking tour.)
+But a tour can deliver far more concentrated insight, especially since some of the more arresting tombs and statuary are not necessarily home to the most famous people.
+(Also, the most famous people are scattered far afield, so not simple to see on a single walking tour.)

 Also, because Green-Wood is near the 25th Street stop on the R train, as well as the Sunset Park neighborhood to the south, we can connect to several other neighborhoods in a relatively short time.

-I've visited Green-Wood periodically over many years, but not until the pandemic, when the cemetery managers thoughtfully opened all gates every day, was I able to visit on a regular basis.
-(I live near a gate that was previously open only on weekends.)
+I've visited Green-Wood periodically over many years, but not until the pandemic, when the cemetery managers thoughtfully opened all gates every day, was I able to explore on a regular basis.

-Since then, I've gradually built up more knowledge and understanding, and am very enthusiastic to explore with you.
+Since then, I've gradually built up more knowledge and understanding, and am very enthusiastic to walk around with you.
 There are monuments to important pieces of Brooklyn (and national) history, such as the Battle of Brooklyn, the first battle of the American Revolutionary War.

-Green-Wood also is the resting place for notable personages from DeWitt Clinton (key to the cemetery's success) to Leonard Bernstein.
+Green-Wood also is the resting place for notable New Yorkers from DeWitt Clinton (key to the cemetery's success) to Peter Cooper to Leonard Bernstein.
 See some of the photos below.

 The statuary and architectural styles send messages from previous generations about mourning and death.
 The inventive designs and heartfelt statements are accentuated by the clean air, relative quiet (though grass-cutting can get loud), and Green-Wood's topography, with the highest point in Brooklyn.